usnistgov/dioptra/docs/source/explanation/components/param-types-explanation.rst

 .. code-block:: python

    def stringify_or_zero(something: str | int | None) -> str:
-      return str(something) if sometihng is not None else "0"
+      return str(something) if something is not None else "0"

 as